pytrackdat/pytrackdat/README.md

 ### Dependencies

-Make sure Python 3, `pip3`, `virtualenv`, and `wheel` are installed.
+Make sure that Python 3, `pip3`, `virtualenv`, and `wheel` are installed.
 The latter two are Python packages, to be installed using `pip3`, the Python 3 package manager.

-If Python 3 is already installed, update `pip3` to the latest version with the following command, ran in a Terminal window (macOS/Linux) or in Command Prompt (Windows):
+If Python 3 is already installed, update `pip3` to the latest version with the following command, run in a Terminal window (macOS/Linux) or in Command Prompt (Windows):

 **macOS/Linux**: